ZexiXin/CYBR8480_Semester_Project/README.md

 **Acceptance Criteria:**
 * A fitness fanatic uses HealthCare mobile app to measure heart rate after exercising, in case higher heart rate causes drained or injury.
   * “Given I’m a fitness fanatic who likes to do intensive execise, and I download the HealthCare mobile app.
 When I have working out for a while, I can place my fingers on my     phone's camera and test my heart rate without wearing any physical detector.
 Then, I can decide if I need to do more exercise or not, so I don't get drained or injury."

+## User stories 3

+As a cycling enthusiast, I want to calculate the mileage between two different locations and also know my current location at any time, so that I won't lose my way and get wrong direction to bicycle.

+**Acceptance Criteria:**
+* A cycling enthusiast uses HealthCare mobile app to get his/her current location on the earth and calculate the total cycling distance between the current position and final   destination, so he/she won't lose the direction.
+  * “Given I’m a cycling enthusiast who likes to do long distance cycling, and I download the HealthCare mobile app.
+When I want to bicycle and haven't decide the destination     because I don't know how far I will do the cycling, I can open the HealthCare mobile app to get my current location and type in different destination addresses to select a     better direction to go with.
+Then, I will know how far I need to do cycling from my current address without losing my way."